List of Star Wars creatures: O

+Oggdo

+Oggdos are large frog-like creatures that are found on the planet Bogano.
+The more powerful subspecies Oggdo Bogdo was also found strictly on Bogano.
+They appeared in Jedi: Fallen Order.

+Opee Sea Killer

-Opee Sea KillerOpee sea killers are large aquatic meat-eating crustaceous sea creatures that live in the planet core of Naboo.
+Opee sea killers are large aquatic meat-eating crustaceous sea creatures that live in the planet core of Naboo.
 They are approximately twenty meters in length and hybrids of both crustacean and fish.
 The creatures have two pectoral guidance fins, six crablike legs in the back, two antennas, bouncy eyes, and abnormally large jaws with larger prehensile tongues within them.

+Orbalisk

-OrbaliskOrbalisks are oyster-like creatures, native to the Beast Moon of Dxun.
+Orbalisks are oyster-like creatures, native to the Beast Moon of Dxun.
 They are parasites that attach to the skin of their host.
 They feed on Dark Side Energy.
 They pump chemicals into the blood that increase rage, anger, and fury.
 When killed they pump toxins into the host.
 They appeared in Darth Bane: The Rule of Two.

+Orray

-OrrayOrrays are crocodile-like creatures that have been described as having a build like a horse.
+Orrays are crocodile-like creatures that have been described as having a build like a horse.
 Extremely aggressive.

+Oslet

-OsletOslets are 3 m (9.8 ft) tall, timid creatures that live in the jungles of the planet Joralla.
+Oslets are 3 m (9.8 ft) tall, timid creatures that live in the jungles of the planet Joralla.
 They are also used as mounts and nest high up in the sio trees.

 P

+Peko peko

-Peko pekoPeko pekos are reptavians with purple feathers, native to the swampy regions of Naboo.
+Peko pekos are reptavians with purple feathers, native to the swampy regions of Naboo.
 They are capable mimics, and are often kept as pets.

+Pharple

-PharplePharple are a small to medium-sized game bird found on Lok.
+Pharple are a small to medium-sized game bird found on Lok.

+Pikobi

-PikobiPikobis are dinosaur-like creatures that live in the swamps of Naboo.
+Pikobis are dinosaur-like creatures that live in the swamps of Naboo.

+Profogg

-ProfoggProfoggs are little creatures resembling prairie dogs, that live on Tatooine.
+Profoggs are little creatures resembling prairie dogs, that live on Tatooine.